 The Lung Transplant Program at Cincinnati Children’s provides comprehensive, multidisciplinary care for pediatric patients whose complex and challenging end-stage lung disease has not responded to other medical and surgical therapies.

 Research shows that children with complex heart problems are at a greater risk for neurodevelopment issues when compared to heart-healthy children.
 Many of these children experience one or more mild deficits across a range of areas.
-The Heart Institute NDC can help.
+The Heart Institute NDEC can help.

 We are one of only a handful of centers nationwide to offer dedicated clinics for childhood hypertension, high cholesterol and obesity.
 Through coordinated care between specialists in exercise, nutrition, behavioral psychology and preventive cardiology, we can impact the diet, physical activity and behavior of our patients most at-risk for future cardiovascular diseases like heart attack and stroke.

 Single ventricle defects remain one of the most challenging congenital heart defects to manage and the “interstage” period between the first heart surgery and bidirectional Glenn operation (second heart surgery) remains a high-risk period.
-The Heart Institute's Single Ventricle Interstate Clinic provides dedicated, high-quality, comprehensive care for single ventricle patients.
+The Heart Institute's Single Ventricle Interstage Clinic provides dedicated, high-quality, comprehensive care for single ventricle patients.

 Our Ventricular Assist Device (VAD) program is a nationally recognized leader in mechanical circulatory support (MCS).
 We have many device options that may be used to mechanically support the heart and improve blood flow to the body.